What is a Volume Indicator?

 volume indicators

-Which is the Volume Indicator?
+What is a Volume Indicator?

 Its English name is Volume Indicator, abbreviated as VOL. As an important market indicator, it can be used to analyze the strength and direction of trading activities.
 Volume also allows us to understand market sentiment, as if the k-line histogram reflects the change in market sentiment.